 LED Traffic Signals

 St. Petersburg is responsible for owning and operating approximately 300 traffic signals throughout our corporate boundaries.
 The city is currently replacing all incandescent bulbs in the traffic signal system with light emitting diodes, or LED lights.
 These lights produce at least a 68% energy savings that will translate into a cost- benefit per year.
-Technology is continually improving, and the City is currently updating it replacement plan.
-Updated energy savings, cost savings, and payback period will be posted ASAP in 2016.
+Technology is continually improving, and the City is currently updating its replacement plan.

 The Waste-to-Energy (WTE) plant burns our garbage, reducing its volume by 90 percent.
 This means there is less material to go in the landfill.
 When the WTE plant burns trash, it makes it into electrical energy, and leaves ash behind.